LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/data-types/README.md

 Since strings are so important, let's explore them in a bit more depth.

 Strings in C# and Python are quite similar.
 Like Python, C# strings are immutable.
 However, manipulating strings in C# is not quite as obvious since strings do not support an indexing or slicing operator.
 That is not to say that you can’t index into a C# string; you can.
 You can also pull out a substring just as you can with slicing.
-The difference is that C# uses method calls where Python uses operators.
+The difference is that C# uses method calls where Python frequently uses operators.

 The table below maps common Python string operations to their C# counterparts.
 For the examples shown in the table, we will use a string variable called `str`.